Amzzy78/quiz_game/README.md

 3. Choose your answer from the muliple choices presented.
 ![questions-answers](https://user-images.githubusercontent.com/62209464/159185908-dd3249bb-2717-4a55-870d-647d4413c54a.jpg)
 4. When you have answered all the questions, there will be a score displayed.
-5. There will be an option to play agin or exit.
+5. There will be an option to play again or exit.
 ```md
 ![end_game](https://user-images.githubusercontent.com/62209464/159185931-d87dd255-e80c-4c90-97b8-21265dfd69c4.jpg)
 ```